Midterm Support

 Each semester has a midterm period, and grades are required to be posted for all lower-level courses (100 and 200-level), as well as ENGH 302, by the end of this period.

-Any midterm grade below a C-, including a grade of NA (never attended course) or SA (stopped attending course), is considered "unsatisfactory" and is cause for reaching out.
+Any midterm grade of C- and below, including a grade of NA (never attended course) or SA (stopped attending course), is considered "unsatisfactory."

 Where can midterm grades be found?

-Midterm grades can be found in Patriot Web, within the Student Services - Student Records section, under the heading Midterm Evaluations.
+Midterm grades can be found in Patriot Web, in your Student Self-Service card.
+Click Open Student Dashboard, then View Grades on the left menu.
+Select the Term and Course Level.
+Courses for the term will load, including columns for midterm and final grades.
 Remember, only grades for lower-level courses and ENGH 302 are required to be posted.

 Why are midterm grades helpful?